 with verse 13.

-where the roads represent our beliefs, and the streams and rivers represent
+The roads represent the doctrines we believe, while the streams and rivers represent

-roads go to one destination for purposes of this temporal life, while the
+roads go in one direction for purposes of this world, while the

-carry the water to the ocean, and nothing can keep the water from doing what
+we can do to keep the water from doing what

-and rivers every day, reminding us of our eternal future and where our faith
+and rivers every day, reminding us where our faith

 Gal 5-7